dejoy-io/mini-apps-docs/guides/authorizing-user.md

 });
 ```

 We are sending a request to an imaginary server using the https://example.com/api URL.
 This request uses the HTTP POST method (you can use whatever you want) and appends the [Authorization]() header, which is the most important here.
 It represents a string containing 2 parts divided by a space.
 The first one describes the authorization method (in this case, our server is going to support several others), and the second one contains authorization data.
-In the case of Dejoy Mini Apps, the second part is raw init data.
+In the case of DeJoy Mini Apps, the second part is raw init data.

 ## Server